kevalmorabia97/FPARM-Frequent-Patterns-and-Association-Rule-Miner/README.md

 You can directly run the application by extracting the jar inside **_FPARM-Frequent.Patterns.and.Association.Rule.Miner.zip _** file and running it.
 You will need ORACLE JDK to run the JAVA Fx .jar file.
-**Note:** Dont directly run from zip file as the files generated will be stored in cache.
+<br>**Note:** Dont directly run from zip file as the files generated will be stored in cache.
 So first extract then only run the .jar.
 <hr>

 - Support is an indication of how frequently the itemset appears in the dataset.